Custom Routing in ASP.NET Core MVC

 Custom Routing in ASP.NET Core MVC Application

-In this article, I am going to discuss Custom Routing in the ASP.NET Core MVC Web Application.
-Please read our previous article, where we discussed the basics Concepts of Routing and the fundamentals of Conventional Based Routing in ASP.NET Core MVC Applications.
+In this article, I will discuss Custom Routing in the ASP.NET Core MVC Web Application.
+Please read our previous article discussing the basic Concepts of Routing and the fundamentals of Conventional Routing in ASP.NET Core MVC Applications.
 We will work with the same example we created in our previous article.
-As part of this article, we are going to discuss the following pointers in detail.
+As part of this article, we will discuss the following pointers in detail.

-2. Routing without Default Values in ASP.NET Core MVC Application
+2. Custom Routing Without Default Values in ASP.NET Core MVC.

-4. How to Make Route Parameters Optional in ASP.NET Core MVC Application?
+5. How do you make Route Parameters Optional in the ASP.NET Core MVC?

-5. How to Provide Default Route Values in ASP.NET Core MVC Application?
+6. How do you Provide Default Route Values in the ASP.NET Core MVC?

 Custom Routing in ASP.NET Core MVC Application

-Custom routing in ASP.NET Core MVC allows us to define our own URL routing patterns for our web application, giving us more control over how URLs are mapped to controller actions.
-This can be useful when creating SEO-friendly URLs, handling specific routing scenarios, or creating a more organized and structured URL hierarchy.
+Custom Routing in ASP.NET Core MVC allows us to define our own routing patterns for our web application, giving us more control over how URLs are mapped to controller actions.
+This can be useful for creating user-friendly URLs and improving your application’s SEO (Search Engine Optimization).
+ASP.NET Core offers two primary ways to implement custom routing: conventional routing and attribute routing.

-Suppose you want to define your own custom route without default values.
-In that case, you need to modify the MapControllerRoute middleware component within the Main method of the Program class, as shown in the below image.
+To define Custom Route without default values, we need to modify the MapControllerRoute middleware component within the Program class, as shown in the image below.
 As you can see, we have removed the default values as well as the Optional Parameter from the Pattern (pattern: “{controller}/{action}”)).
 You can give any name to your route, and here I am providing the Route name as CustomRoute (name: “CustomRoute”).

 Custom Routing in ASP.NET Core 6 MVC Web Application

 With the above Custom Routing in Place, when we run the application, it will not access the Home Controller Index Action method by default.
-That means it will not access any controller action method by default.
-The above MapControllerRoute is the simplest possible convention-based route for an ASP.NET Core MVC Web Application.
-Now run the application and navigates to the following URLs, and you will see the output as expected.
+That means it will not access any controller action method by default if we don’t specify anything in the URL.
+Now run the application and navigate to the following URLs, and you will see the output as expected.
 You need to change the port number.

 https://localhost:44359/Student/Details